 While changes, in consequence, may change the level of analyzed risk, adding or enhancing existing mitigation strategies are usually adequate to mitigate the change.
 However, new areas of consequence (where existing mitigation is ineffective) must be reported for inclusion into the organization's Risk Assessment to ensure the CMT can sustain a high probability of successfulness.
 Reactive disruptors are already involved in some phase of impacting your organization's assets.
 These are usually identified through a robust and effective Risk Management Plan.
 The successful CMT is one from an organization that:

 - Constantly monitors the risk profile to detect potential threats

 - Consistently executes preemptive and proactive risk management strategies

 - Rapidly implements an effective response to preclude the opportunity for crisis

 Once a crisis is under control, it's tempting to move on after the organization has returned to normalcy.
 A successful CMT will ensure they immediately reflect on how the crisis was managed, perform a formal after actions review, develop corrective actions and implement change management while reinforcing the training that provided the desired results.

 After building a successful CMT, the challenge becomes how to refine and maintain their performance.
 The program should be reviewed on a scheduled basis.
 Especially after any changes in team personnel, major revisions to plans, new executive leadership, after testing the CMT, or following an incident that required CMT activation.
 Periodic consideration should be given to the use of external evaluators to further ensure the CMTs continued success.

-For more practical insight into how to create a more resilient organization, download our white paper, Business Continuity Management: Program Preparedness is Paramount.
+For more practical insight into how to create a more resilient organization, download our Business Continuity Management Program Best Practices whitepaper.